 Although pumpkins (or their seeds) arrived in Australia with the First Fleet and scones had their origin in Scotland sometime in the 1500s, the first recipes for pumpkin scones appeared in the early 20th century.
 Almost certainly, home cooks were producing them before The Queenslander printed a recipe in 1913, as the Beenleigh Show had a special pumpkin scone category in 1914.

 In her book Bold Palates, Barbara Santich devotes several pages to the role of the pumpkin in the early Australian diet.
-A native of north America, the vegetable was commonly grown in Britain from the mid-17th century, but it was regarded as cattle fodder.
+A native of North America, the vegetable was commonly grown in Britain from the mid-17th century, but it was regarded as cattle fodder.
 Even now, you rarely find pumpkin on the menu in Britain and the tradition of baked pumpkin as part of the Sunday roast dinner is completely unknown.

 In Australia, pumpkins found the climate to their liking and grew prolifically.
 While the colonists struggled to establish other crops, the pumpkin provided a reliable fall-back and soon established its place in our local cuisine.
 This has continued.
-Santich points out that Australians eat almost three times as much pumpkin as do people in its native land, America.
+Santich points out that Australians eat almost three times as much pumpkin as do people in their native land, America.
 This may not be entirely accurate, however, as it appears that many of the vegetables we classify as pumpkins, like the butternut, are referred to in the USA as ‘winter squash’.

 By the late 19th century, pumpkin had appeared in Australian recipe books in various guises – in pies, as fritters or even au gratin.
 Dr Phillip Muskett, in his 1893 book The Art of Living in Australia, provided a recipe for cooking the young green shoots of the pumpkin plant as ‘Imitation Spinach’.